ssbsukirat/medicine/Cardiology/Heart, Muscles, Valves, and Pericardium/Aortic Regurgitation.md

 	- awareness of heartbeat on lying down
 	- sinus tachycardia-induced or VPCs --> palpitations , head pounding
 	- exertional dyspnea --> 1st symptom of reduced cardiac reserve
+	- f/b orthopnea, paroxysmal nocturnal dyspnea, and excessive diaphoresis
+	- Angina in absence of CAD in young also
+	- Nocturnal angina a/w diaphoresis